TuragaLab/DECODE/docs/source/faq.rst

    the learning rate by setting ``param.HyperParameter.opt_param.lr``.
 You may try it in steps of decreasing the learning rate by a factor of 0.5.

+-   What is the deal with ``Mirror2D``?

+    Please refer to our extensive note on this in the Fitting notebook which you get by following the instructions in the `Tutorial <tutorial.html>`__.

 Errors and Software Issues
 --------------------------